PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/virtual_network_gateway/README.md

 #### private_ip_address_enabled

-Should private IP be enabled on this gateway for connections?
+Controls whether the private IP is enabled on the gateway.

 Type: bool